Farm Loan Affordability: It’s Not Just the Interest Rate

 $29,121

-But producers also need to consider the structure of their debt.
-Unlike other businesses that can rely on a cash coming in and cash going out on a regular basis, income and expenses on a farm or ranch don’t always align.
-A lender who understands agriculture can work with you to structure debt to meet your operation’s cash flow needs.
-Examples of this include:
+While the interest rate is an important aspect of borrowing money, it’s not the only factor to consider.
+Agricultural producers also need to consider the structure of their debt.
+Unlike other businesses that can rely on cash coming in and cash going out regularly, income and expenses on a farm or ranch don’t always align.
+Read on to learn more about the other factors that can impact cash flow and loan affordability.

 Farm Loan Amortization